denisf2/ESP32_meanwhile_last_year/README.md

 ### What is this?
 A pet project based on the ESP32-WROOM (with onboard WiFi).
 The ESP32 has a web server that displays weather information (mainly temperature) as a graph.
+There is no particular application.

 ### Why?
 Just to try making an IoT device.
 A fusion of C++/Arduino framework, HTML, CSS, and JS under restricted conditions.